HsKA-OSGIS-archive/OSTaps/DjangoServer/README.md

 ```

 (this needs the adding of "import json" and "from django.http import JsonResponse"
-in the top of the file)
+in the top of the file)<br>
-l1: see the addidional parameter from the url (path)
+l1: see the addidional parameter from the url (path)<br>
-l2: build the path to the folder where the uploads are stored
+l2: build the path to the folder where the uploads are stored<br>
-l3: join this path with the given filename
+l3: join this path with the given filename<br>
-l4: if this file exists on the servers file storage
+l4: if this file exists on the servers file storage<br>
-l5: open the file
+l5: open the file<br>
-l6: parse the json data
+l6: parse the json data<br>
-l7: close the file
+l7: close the file<br>
-l8: and return a JsonResponse (JSON will be displayed in the Browser)
+l8: and return a JsonResponse (JSON will be displayed in the Browser)<br>
 l9: if file does not exist raise Http404 file not found error

 ### Render uploaded geoJSON in leaflet map